datastats01/startup-outcome-analysis/README.md

 - Financial metrics dominate model decisions overall.

 ---

 ### Conclusions
-- Both models achieve moderate performance (~70–74% accuracy).
+- Both models achieve moderate predictive performance, with Random Forest outperforming Logistic Regression (73.6% vs. 68.6% accuracy).
-- Random Forest performs slightly better overall than Logistic Regression.
+- Model performance is largely driven by financial and usage-based features such as revenue and product traction.
+- Logistic Regression provides more balanced but weaker overall predictive performance compared to Random Forest.
-- IPO prediction remains difficult due to severe class imbalance.
+- IPO prediction remains the most difficult class to model due to severe class imbalance and limited representation in the dataset.
-- Startup outcomes are mainly driven by financial and growth metrics rather than qualitative features.
+- Overall, startup outcomes appear to be strongly influenced by measurable business performance metrics rather than qualitative factors such as founder background or investor type.

 ---